framasoft/mobilizon/docs/administration/index.md

 Edit the file `/etc/nginx/sites-available` and adapt it to your own configuration.

-Test the configuration with `sudo nginx -t` and reload nginx with `systemctl reload nginx`.
+Test the configuration with `sudo nginx -t` and reload nginx with `sudo systemctl reload nginx`.

 ### Let's Encrypt